ER-FIZKarlsruhe/fiz-oai-docker/README.md

 - jq package (just needed for crosswalk examples)

 # Installation
 - For installation execute the following command.
-It will prepare the folder structure and configuration for the application in the given INSTAL_DIRECTORY
+It will prepare the folder structure and configuration for the application in the given INSTALL_DIRECTORY
+- INSTALL_DIRECTORY must be an absolute path!

-  *host:/$> sudo ./install.sh INSTAL_DIRECTORY*
+  *host:/$> sudo ./install.sh INSTALL_DIRECTORY*

 - Running the application
-  *host:/$> cd INSTAL_DIRECTORY*
+  *host:/$> cd INSTALL_DIRECTORY*
   *host:/$> sudo docker compose up*

 ### Change cassandra password